Endava/cats/README.md

 All available subcommands are listed below:

-- `cats help` or `cats -h` will list all available options
+- `> cats help` or `cats -h` will list all available options

-- `cats list --fuzzers` will list all the existing fuzzers, grouped on categories
+- `> cats list --fuzzers` will list all the existing fuzzers, grouped on categories

-- `cats list --fieldsFuzzingStrategy` will list all the available fields fuzzing strategies
+- `> cats list --fieldsFuzzingStrategy` will list all the available fields fuzzing strategies

-- `cats list --paths --contract=CONTRACT` will list all the paths available within the contract
+- `> cats list --paths --contract=CONTRACT` will list all the paths available within the contract

-- `cats replay "test1,test2"` will replay the given tests `test1` and `test2`
+- `> cats replay "test1,test2"` will replay the given tests `test1` and `test2`

-- `cats fuzz` will fuzz based on a given request template, rather than an OpenAPI contract
+- `> cats fuzz` will fuzz based on a given request template, rather than an OpenAPI contract

-- `cats run` will run functional and targeted security tests written in the CATS YAML format
+- `> cats run` will run functional and targeted security tests written in the CATS YAML format
+- `> cats lint`  will run OpenAPI contract linters, also called `ContractInfoFuzzers`

 # Available arguments
 - `--contract=LOCATION_OF_THE_CONTRACT` supplies the location of the OpenApi or Swagger contract.